Yulna/TaskQueues/README.md

 Here we will free the worker from all actions, it is important to do so since if we didn’t do it we will have to wait until the unit has ended our first command before actually doing the next one.

+**TODO 9:**
+Just uncomment the code, the lines commented will use the functions that we created during the AI part and give to the blue and red units the Actions for them to move.

 ## Credits